CIDgravity/cidg-docs/content/en/application/get-started/index.md

 ### Pricing models

-A pricing model is a set of rules that will allow you to define your conditions for accepting a deal.
+A pricing model is a set of rules for defining conditions for accepting a transaction.

-On CIDgravity, you have a default pricing model, which will be applied regardless of the customer, and the possibility of creating other pricing models to associate them with specific customers
+On CIDgravity, there is a default pricing model, which will be applied regardless of the customer, and the possibility of creating other pricing models to associate them with specific customers

 ### Maintenance mode

-This is a parameter that will allow you to reject all deals arriving on your miner
+Once activated, this is a setting will reject all deals on a miner

+This applies for storage and retrieval deals